UK leaders pay tribute to slain lawmaker David Amess | DW | 16.10.2021

 Tobias Ellwood, a Conservative parliamentarian, noted on Twitter the tremendous anxiety among MPs following Friday's stabbing death.

-While the calls for change can be heard, the conversation has yet to shift towards what security measures might be effective in curbing events like Friday that took the life of MP David Amess.
+While the calls for change can be heard, the conversation has yet to shift toward what security measures might be effective.

 ar/sri (AP, Reuters)